github/contributors/README.md

 1. Create a repository to host this GitHub Action or select an existing repository.
 1. Select a best fit workflow file from the [examples below](#example-workflows).
 1. Copy that example into your repository (from step 1) and into the proper directory for GitHub Actions: `.github/workflows/` directory with the file extension `.yml` (ie. `.github/workflows/contributors.yml`)
 1. Edit the values (`ORGANIZATION`, `REPOSITORY`, `START_DATE`, `END_DATE`) from the sample workflow with your information.
-If no start and end date are supplied, the action will consider the entire repo history and be unable to determine if contributors are new or returning.
+If no start and end date are supplied, the action will consider the entire repository history and be unable to determine if contributors are new or returning.
 If running on a whole organization then no repository is needed.
 If running the action on just one repository or a list of repositories, then no organization is needed.
 1. Also edit the value for `GH_ENTERPRISE_URL` if you are using a GitHub Server and not using github.com.
 For github.com users, don't put anything in here.
 1. If you are running this action on an organization or repository other than the one where the workflow file is going to be, then update the value of `GH_TOKEN`.
 Do this by creating a [GitHub API token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with permissions to read the repository/organization and write issues.
 Then take the value of the API token you just created, and [create a repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) where the name of the secret is `GH_TOKEN` and the value of the secret the API token.
 Then finally update the workflow file to use that repository secret by changing `GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}` to `GH_TOKEN: ${{ secrets.GH_TOKEN }}`.
 The name of the secret can really be anything.
 It just needs to match between when you create the secret name and when you refer to it in the workflow file.
 1. If you want the resulting issue with the output to appear in a different repository other than the one the workflow file runs in, update the line `token: ${{ secrets.GITHUB_TOKEN }}` with your own GitHub API token stored as a repository secret.
 This process is the same as described in the step above.
 More info on creating secrets can be found [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).